A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: Introduction

 \section{Introduction}

 \IEEEPARstart{O}{ver} the last two decades, wireless local area networks (WLAN) have treaded the path of continuous evolution to provide high data rates at lower costs~\cite{shikhar}.
 In this regard, Wi-Fi Alliance with IEEE has proposed IEEE 802.11ax (Wi-Fi 6), and IEEE 802.11ad to provide extremely high throughput (EHT)~\cite{ieee1}.
 Especially, post-pandemic, business models are dramatically switching towards digitalization of everything, drastically increasing the number of connected devices and traffic over WLAN.
 Moreover, users will soon experience a quantum leap in new applications such as 8K videos, virtual/augmented reality (VR/AR), and large-scale connected sensors, leading to new advanced network requirements~\cite{vr}.
-For instance, VR/AR will require EHT (20 Gbps) with low latency (lower than 5ms) and stringent reliabilities.
+For instance, VR/AR will require EHT (20 gigabits per second (Gbps)) with low latency (lower than 5ms) and stringent reliabilities.
 Meeting such extremely high requirements is beyond the capacity of 802.11ax and 802.11ad.
 In this regard, IEEE has amended 802.11ax and 802.11ad to propose new standards 802.11be (namely Wi-Fi 7) and 802.11ay (namely WiGig), respectively~\cite{kho,ieee2}.
 In this article, we use 802.11be and Wi-Fi 7 interchangeably as we use 802.11ay and WiGig interchangeably.
+In 2018, IEEE 802.11 approved the creation of a new task group for next-generation IEEE 802.11be (TGbe) to define physical (PHY) and medium access control (MAC) protocols for enabling at least 30 Gbps throughput while ensuring backward compatibility~\cite{lopez}.
+The task group also focuses on reducing worst-case latency and jitters to support time-sensitive applications such as AR/VR.
+In PHY layer amendments, 802.11be added new bandwidths such as continuous 240 MHz, continuous 320 MHz, and noncontinuous 160+160 MHz, multi-user (MU) resource unit (RU) assignment, 4096-quadrature amplitude modulation, permeable formats, and puncturing techniques~\cite{kho}.
+In the MAC layer, multi-link operation, 16 spatial streams MU-MIMO, and Hybrid automatic repeat request are the main discussed features.
+Similarly, from 2015 to 2021, IEEE 802.11 worked on amendments of 802.11ad to provide at least 20 Gbps throughput and latency lower than 5 ms over 60GHz while maintaining power efficiency~\cite{ieee2}.
+802.11ay proposed channel bonding and aggregation of 2.16 GHz channels, multi-user multi input multi output (MU-MIMO) beamforming, and MIMO multi-channel access feature to provide EHT~\cite{ieee3}.

+The future of WLAN technology will also bring an unprecedented number of mobile users and access points (APs) that will need to support these users and share the massive network load.
+Additionally, the use of higher frequency bands with shorter transmission distances can also lead to a high density of APs~\cite{kobayashi,niyato2}.
+Despite advanced WLAN developments, such as multi-links and more channels per AP, users may still experience interference from neighboring APs, interrupted connections due to frequent handovers, and long waiting times to access an AP for transmission.
+These issues can negatively impact both the network throughput and latency.